supply_chain_node Module

 add_successor(successor)[source]

-Add successor to the node’s list of successors.
+Add successor to the node’s set of successors.

 Important